-13. Conflicts and Inconsistencies; Confidentiality.
+12. Conflicts and Inconsistencies; Confidentiality.
 In the event of any conflict or inconsistency between any provision of this Agreement and any provision of any Underlying Master Agreement or any Transaction thereunder concerning the matters set forth in this Agreement, the provision of this Agreement shall govern and supercede the provision of the Underlying Master Agreement or any Transaction thereunder.
 The contents of this Agreement, the Underlying Master Agreements and all Transactions thereunder, all other documents relating thereto and any information pertaining thereto made available by one Group or its Guarantor to the other Group or its Guarantor is confidential and shall not be disclosed to any third party (nor shall any public announcement relating to this Agreement be made by any Party), except for such information (a) as may become generally available to the public, (b) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard, (c) as may be obtained from a non-confidential source that disclosed such information in a manner that did not violate its obligations to the non-disclosing Group or its Guarantor in making such disclosure, or (d) as may be furnished to the disclosing Group’s Affiliates, and to each of such person’s auditors, attorneys, advisors, lenders, or prospective purchasers which are required to keep the information that is disclosed in confidence.

-14. Continuation of Master Agreements; Amendment; Severability. (a) Each Party agrees that the Underlying Master Agreements are hereby amended to the extent necessary to give effect to this Agreement, including, without limitation, by the deletion of any automatic termination provisions set forth in any of the Underlying Master Agreements.
+13. Continuation of Master Agreements; Amendment; Severability. (a) Each Party agrees that the Underlying Master Agreements are hereby amended to the extent necessary to give effect to this Agreement, including, without limitation, by the deletion of any automatic termination provisions set forth in any of the Underlying Master Agreements.
 Except as amended by this Agreement, the Underlying Master Agreements shall remain in full force and effect.
-Subject to Section 14(b), in the event any one or more of the provisions contained in this Agreement should be held invalid, illegal, or unenforceable in any respect under the law of any jurisdiction, the validity, legality, and enforceability of the remaining provisions under the law of such jurisdiction, and the validity, legality, and enforceability of such provisions and any other provisions under the law of any other jurisdiction, shall not in any way be affected or impaired thereby.
+Subject to Section 14(b), the provisions of this Agreement will be deemed severable and the invalidity or unenforceability of any provision will not affect the validity or enforceability of the other provisions hereof; provided that if any provision of this Agreement, as applied to any party or to any circumstance, is adjudged by a governmental body, arbitrator, or mediator not to be enforceable in accordance with its terms, the parties agree that the governmental body, arbitrator, or mediator making such determination will have the power to modify the provision in a manner consistent with its objectives such that it is enforceable, and/or to delete specific words or phrases, and in its reduced form, such provision will then be enforceable and will be enforced.

 (b) Each Party agrees that if any Underlying Master Agreement does not provide for the determination and payment of the Settlement Amount on the basis of a payment owed by the non-defaulting party to the defaulting party (in addition to a payment owed by the defaulting party to the non-defaulting party), then any such Underlying Master Agreement is hereby amended to provide that the Settlement Amount shall be determined and paid on the basis of a payment owed by the non-defaulting party to the defaulting party (in addition to a payment owed by the defaulting party to the non-defaulting party).